 The invention of the sugar cube is credited to Jakub Kryštof Rad, a Swiss-born Czechoslovakian.
 Back in the day, sugar was not available in the convenient form we know today.
 Instead, it came in large blocks known as “loaf sugar.”
-These blocks were incredibly hard and difficult to break, making it quite a challenge to measure and use sugar in cooking and .
+These blocks were incredibly hard and difficult to break, making it quite a challenge to measure and use sugar in cooking and brewing.

 Rad recognized the need for a more practical and user-friendly form of sugar.
 He set out to create a process that would transform the unwieldy loaf sugar into smaller, uniform cubes that could easily be measured and handled.
 This innovation would revolutionize the way sugar was used in various industries, including brewing and winemaking.

 As a sommelier and brewer, I can appreciate the significance of Rad's invention.
 In my experience, working with sugar in its loaf form can be quite cumbersome.
 It requires a considerable amount of effort to break the block into smaller, more manageable pieces.
-This can be particularly challenging when precise measurements are needed, such as in brewing or making .
+This can be particularly challenging when precise measurements are needed, such as in brewing beer or making wine.

 When I first learned about Rad's invention, it made me reflect on the struggles I've faced in the past when using loaf sugar.
 I vividly remember a time when I was brewing a batch of beer and needed to add a specific amount of sugar to achieve the desired level of carbonation.
 Breaking the loaf sugar into smaller pieces was a time-consuming task that left me frustrated and eager for a more efficient solution.